metamesh/metamesh.org/_drafts/meta_mesh_featured_on_gsd_sessions_podcast.md

 author: Colin Dean
 ---

-Four members of [Meta Mesh](http://www.metamesh.org) were featured on The GSD Sessions on February 19, 2015, talking about what a mesh network is, how Pittsburgh can benefit from one, and the future of Meta Mesh as a company.
+Four members of [Meta Mesh](http://www.metamesh.org) were featured on the Feburary 19, 2015 episode of The GSD Sessions, talking about what a mesh network is, how Pittsburgh can benefit from one, and the future of Meta Mesh as a company.

 Listen on
 [Stitcher](http://www.stitcher.com/podcast/epicast-network/the-gsd-sessions/e/gsd-session-10-metamesh-37062968),